The Porter (TV series)

-The Porter is a Canadian television drama series which premiered on CBC Television on 21 February 2022.
-Created by Arnold Pinnock and Bruce Ramsay, the series is a co-production between CBC and BET+.
-The show was released to positive reviews and became the most nominated show at the 11th Canadian Screen Awards.
-The show was cancelled after one season, after BET+ decided to not back any future episodes.
+The Porter is a Canadian-American television drama series created by Arnold Pinnock and Bruce Ramsay which premiered on CBC Television on February 21, 2022, and on BET+ in the United States on May 5, 2022.
+It depicts the story of the first Black Canadian labour union in North America.

+The series is a co-production between The CBC and the Paramount Global-owned streaming service, BET+.
+It was released to positive reviews, and became the most nominated show at the 11th Canadian Screen Awards.
+Due to the lack of a co-production partner after BET pulled out, The Porter was cancelled after one season.

 Premise

 The series depicts the history of Black Canadian and African-American men who worked as Pullman porters in the period following World War I, leading to the 1925 creation of the Brotherhood of Sleeping Car Porters as the first Black-led labour union.
+Much of the setting for the series is the St. Antoine neighborhood, a Black community of Montreal.